rfshelley/Documentation/device-type-developers-guide/index.rst

 After that, read the :doc:`overview` for a broad discussion about Device Handlers and where they fit in the SmartThings architecture.

-The rest of the guide discusses the various components of Device Handlers primarily targeted for hub-connected (ZigBee or Z-Wave) devices (though the common Device Handler principles and patterns apply to other devices as well).
+The rest of the guide discusses the various components of Device Handlers primarily targeted for Hub-connected (ZigBee or Z-Wave) devices (though the common Device Handler principles and patterns apply to other devices as well).

 .. note::

-   This guide discusses hub-connected device handlers.
-For information about LAN and cloud-connected device handlers, see `this guide <../cloud-and-lan-connected-device-types-developers-guide/index.html>`__
+   This guide discusses Hub-connected Device Handlers.
+For information about LAN- and Cloud-connected Device Handlers, see `this guide <../cloud-and-lan-connected-device-types-developers-guide/index.html>`__

 Table of Contents: